Solvable and Nilpotent Matroids: Realizability and Irreducible Decomposition of Their Associated Varieties: Nilpotent matroids

 \begin{theorem} Let $M$ be a nilpotent matroid.
-Then $M$ is realizable and $V_M$ is irreducible. \end{theorem} \begin{proof} To prove that $M$ is realizable, we use induction on $\size{M}$.
-The base case is $\size{M}=1$, where the result holds.
-Now suppose that it is true for nilpotent matroid with $\size{M}\leq m$ and let $M$ be a matroid with $\size{M}=m+1$.
+Then $M$ is realizable and $\Gamma_{M}$ is irreducible. \end{theorem} \begin{proof} To prove that $M$ is realizable, we use induction on $[n]$, the size of the ground set.
+The base case is $n=1$, where the result holds.
+Now suppose that it is true for nilpotent matroid $M$ on $[i]$ with $i\leq n-1$ and let $M$ be a matroid on $[n]$.
 Since $M$ is nilpotent we know by definition that $S_{M}\subsetneq M$, so we can take a point $p\notin S_{M}$.
-By the inductive hypothesis, we know that the submatroid with points $\mathcal{P}\backslash \{p\}$ is realizable, then applying Lemma~\ref{free}(iii) we conclude that $M$ is also realizable.
+By the inductive hypothesis, we know that $M\setminus p$ is realizable, then applying Lemma~\ref{free}(iii) we conclude that $M$ is also realizable.

-To show that $V_M$ is irreducible, we will prove that for a \textit{nilpotent} matroid $N$, if $S_{N} = \emptyset$ or $\Gamma_{S_{N}}$ is irreducible, then $\Gamma_{N}$ is also irreducible.
+To show that $\Gamma_{M}$ is irreducible, we will prove that for a \textit{nilpotent} matroid $N$ on $[n]$, if $S_{N} = \emptyset$ or $\Gamma_{S_{N}}$ is irreducible, then $\Gamma_{N}$ is also irreducible.
 By establishing this, we can use induction on $l_{n}(M)$, the length of the nilpotent chain of $M$, to achieve the desired result.